JunMa11/TNSCUI2020/README.md

 # 3 Steps Are All You Need to Achieve SOTA in MICCAI 2020 Thyroid Nodule Segmentation Challenge

 Segmentation is the most popular tasks in MICCAI 2020 challenges, including 15 out of 24 challenges.
 In this tutorial, we focus on the segmentation task in  [thyroid nodule segmentation and classification challenge (TN-SCUI 2020)](https://tn-scui2020.grand-challenge.org/).
-In particular, we show how to use U-Net with 3 steps to achieve IoU 0.8093 on the official leaderboard, which is very close to the Top 1 score (0.8173, 500+ participants).
+In particular, we show how to use U-Net with 3 steps to achieve IoU 0.8093 on the official leaderboard, which is very close to the Top 1 score (0.8254, 550+ participants) on the [leaderboard](https://tn-scui2020.grand-challenge.org/evaluation/leaderboard/).

 ## Task and Dataset